Video Game / Unreal II: The Awakening

 - Painfully Slow Projectile: The Shock Lance's secondary fire, to the point that it's extremely hard to hit it with the primary fire.

 - Powered Armor: Mostly everyone has it, and it isn't exactly top-notch protection.

-- Scenery Porn: In spite of it's many engine problems, the game still features awesome landscapes, now extended due to the fact that Dalton visits many planets.
+- Scenery Porn: In spite of its many engine problems, the game still features awesome landscapes, especially now that Dalton visits many planets.

 Tropes exclusive to U2 include:

 - Stripperiffic: Some of them appear to be completely naked under armor that includes a transparent bubble canopy.

 - Arm Cannon: The singularity cannon was part of the arm of the Tosc, until you sever the first one and surprisingly be able to use it.